pat-trick/System-Info-VBScript/README.md

 * (int) MemorySpeed2
 * (int) TotalMemory

+Instructions on installing and configuring MySQL may be found at http://dev.mysql.com/doc/

 ## Notes:

 All items in <> should be substituted with actual values, such as database info, passwords, etc.